-So, to use the example of Scenario #1 (above) it would not matter if the employee were running in the hall, wearing very heels, or even ignoring a sign that said wet floor.
+So, to use the example of Scenario #1 (above) it would not matter if the employee were running in the hall, wearing very high heels, or even ignoring a sign that said wet floor.
 Injury in the workplace = compensation.

 Cases Where Remote Work Injuries are Covered by Workers Comp

 If a worker is performing the same task at home that they would perform at work and sustain an injury in the process, there’s a much clearer case for workers comp coverage.

 An obvious example might be a secretary whose job requires typing large documents all day.
 If they develop carpal tunnel syndrome – whether they are working in the office or at home – there is a direct causative relationship between the repetitive stress caused by typing and their carpal tunnel syndrome.
 So, they are likely to be covered by workers’ compensation insurance.